EuromovDHM-SemTaxM/EuroMov-PFE-Lombalgie-KG/README.md

                         Prefix URI for the model.
 Default: http://w3id.org/kext/
 ```

+## Configuration and deployment of required APIs and tools
+This section will give some instructions and recommendations on how to configure and set-up the various services supported by the framework.

 ## Full evaluation report from the paper for the considered use-case
 ```"DescriptiveStatisticsEvaluator": {